In brief

 The Plan That Actually Covers the Discipline

-An Asset Management Plan done properly is a genuinely cross-functional document.
+An Asset Management Plan done properly is a genuinely cross functional document.
 Engineering has a stake in it.
-So does finance, procurement, HR and whoever owns the CMMS.
-That is precisely why most fall short: they get written by one function, in that function's language, and the other stakeholders never really pick them up.
+So do operations, finance, procurement, people and capability teams, and the people who govern asset information systems.
+That is precisely why many plans fall short: they are written by one function, in that function's language, and the other stakeholders never really adopt them.

-Build one that sets out the decisions deliberately, connects to how the organisation actually accounts for money, delivers through an analytically sound maintenance and operations strategy, stands on a data foundation that other systems can trust, names the people and partners who make it real, and manages risk wider than equipment failure, and the SAMP stops being an aspiration and starts being how the organisation actually runs, asset class by asset class.
+Build one that sets out decisions deliberately, uses approved financial and risk frameworks, delivers through an analytically sound maintenance and operations strategy, stands on a data foundation that other systems can trust, and names the people and partners who make it real.
+That is how the SAMP stops being an aspiration and starts shaping how the organisation manages its assets.